brittonlaroche/realm-tensorflow/README.md

 The diagram above depicts how TensorFlow can run in GCP on its own cloud platform allowing you to take advantage of the Tensor Processing Unit, or TPU.
 The TPU is an AI accelerator application-specific integrated circuit developed by Google specifically for neural network machine learning, particularly using Google's own TensorFlow software.
 Or staying within the GCP TensorFlow Machine Learning environment,  you can use GPUs or CPUs provided by the google cloud.
 Additionally, you can run TensorFlow on a self hosted Node.js installation inside the google cloud or another cloud provider, or even on premises.

 ![TPU](./img/TPU.png)
+In May 2016, Google announced its Tensor processing unit (TPU), an application-specific integrated circuit (ASIC, a hardware chip) built specifically for machine learning and tailored for TensorFlow.
+A TPU is a programmable AI accelerator designed to provide high throughput of low-precision arithmetic (e.g., 8-bit), and oriented toward using or running models rather than training them.
+Google announced they had been running TPUs inside their data centers for more than a year, and had found them to deliver an order of magnitude better-optimized performance per watt for machine learning.
+In May 2018, Google announced the third-generation TPUs delivering up to 420 teraflops of performance and 128 GB high bandwidth memory (HBM).
+Cloud TPU v3 Pods offer 100+ petaflops of performance and 32 TB HBM.

+### Edge TPU
+In July 2018, the Edge TPU was announced.
+Edge TPU is Google's purpose-built ASIC chip designed to run TensorFlow Lite machine learning (ML) models on small client computing devices such as smartphones[21] known as edge computing.

 Finally one can run TensorFlow.js in the browser and take advantage of your very own GPU on your laptop or desktop.
 This lab was created to run in your own browser and utilize your GPU.
 This requires no set up of software, no installation of node.js no configuration of a cloud account (oither than Atlas) and requires only a broswer and a code editor.